-This new symposium focuses on the use of genetically diverse panels of murine and human pluripotent stem cell lines and analyses of genetic variability which underlie molecular and cellular phenotypic variability.
+This new symposium will bring together experts in mouse and human genetics with experts in the study of pluripotency to discuss the use of genetically diverse panels of murine and human pluripotent stem cell lines and analyses of genetic heterogeneity.

 In-Person Capacity: 30 | Virtual Option Available

 Pluripotent stem cells hold great promise for deciphering disease mechanisms and discovering new medicines, and for providing new cell therapies for intractable medical conditions.
 However, genetic diversity is often overlooked when developing in vitro cellular models even though it impacts maintenance of pluripotency, differentiation propensity, and response to developmental queues.
 Only through the study and intentional incorporation of genetically diverse panels of stem cells can we ensure that the benefits of this research are distributed equitably.